js13kGames/Dark-Light/README.md

 To fit everything into 13k, I had to unfortunately reduce every function name to 1 letter.
 It might be hard to read at some places but I made sure every one of them have comments describing their original name and also what they are supposed to do.
 If you are lost, referer to the function definitions.

 ### Compiling
-To minize the code and make it fit under the size limit, I used this Webpack [base projet](https://github.com/mtmckenna/js13k-webpack-typescript-starter-party) and modified for this project.
+To minize the code and make it fit under the size limit, I used this Webpack [base projet](https://github.com/mtmckenna/js13k-webpack-typescript-starter-party) and modified it for this project.
 To run it, you need to have the Node Package Manager (npm) and run `npm install` at the root of the project.
 You will then be able to compile the project by running :

 `npx webpack --build'`